dashhive/DashWallet.js/README.md

 # Wallet.create(config)

-Creates a wallet instance with the given
+Creates a wallet instance with the given config

 - [DashSight](https://github.com/dashhive/dashsight.js) adapter - or any
   interface matching: